daryllxd/lifelong-learning/programming/ruby/testing/the-rspec-book/the-rspec-book-i-intro.md

 The `it( )` method creates an example of the behavior of a MovieList, with the context being that the MovieList was just created.

 BDD is a full-stack agile methodology.
-It takes some of its cues from Extreme Programming, including a variation of Accep- tance Test–Driven Development called Acceptance Test–Driven Plan- ning (ATDP).
+It takes some of its cues from Extreme Programming, including a variation of Acceptance Test–Driven Development called Acceptance Test–Driven Planning (ATDP).

 In ATDP, we use customer acceptance tests to drive the development of code.
 Ideally, these are the result of a collaborative effort between the customer and the delivery team.
 Sometimes they are written by the delivery team and then reviewed/approved by the customer.
 In either case, they are customer facing and must be expressed in a language and format that customers can relate to.
-Cucumber gives us that lan- guage and format.
+Cucumber gives us that language and format.

 Cucumber reads plain-text descriptions of application features with example scenarios and uses the scenario steps to automate interaction with the code being developed.